ericrosenbrown/spotils/README.md

 2) walk robot around (using tabley)
 (OPTIONAL):
 	- '9' for automatic loop closure, '0' to automatically close all loops
-	- 'a' for anchoring optimization (needed to construct metric-consistent map)
+	- 'a' for anchoring optimization (This constructs a metric-consistent map and defines a seed frame that acts as global map frame, needed for certain scripts below)
 3) '2' to stop map recording
 4) '5' to download map
 5) 'q' to quit